opensource-observer/oso/apps/docs/blog/2024-07-15-impact-of-retro-funding/index.md

 ![Comparison with Control](output_11_1.png)

 Although these results are promising, we should once again be cautious about attributing causality to RF3.
 The RF3 cohort is not a random sample of OSS projects, and there are many other factors that could be driving the observed growth in developer activity.

+As an additional benchmark, the Developer Report maintained by Electric Capital [estimates](https://www.developerreport.com/) shows an 11% yoy decline for "full-time developers" in the broader crypto ecosystem.
+Note that this is a much larger group of projects than the 960 in our baseline.

 ### Project Level Changes in Developer Activity